Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 <hr data-action="end" />

-Regardless of the small amount of UI and settings that we have put on the page, you probably want to try the result on a real device now.
+Regardless of the small amount of UI and settings that you have put on the page, you probably want to try the result on a real device now.
 So, in the next step, let's see how easy it is to deploy this native app.

 ### Step 3.
 Deploy your app on a device using the companion app